 Dr. Leonardo now offers the latest exciting treatment for urinary incontinence and dyspareunia, the Orgasm Shot® (O-Shot®).
 The O-Shot® developed from Platelet Rich Plasma (PRP) Treatments, a way to stimulate the body to heal, repair, and regrow various tissue using platelets, growth factors, and other chemical markers processed in high concentrations from the patients own blood.
-For more detail, read about Regenerative Injection Therapy.
+For more detail, read about RIT.

 The O-Shot® (or Orgasm Shot®) is a nonsurgical procedure that uses the growth factors each woman has in her own body to stimulate vaginal and clitoral rejuvenation to activate the Female Orgasm System.
 Dr. Leonardo injects the PRP into an area called the O-Spot (a collection of structures that activate the orgasm system).
 The woman usually enjoys the effects of the O-Shot® almost immediately as the growth factors begin to rejuvenate and enhance the sexual response.
 Thus far, almost all women receiving O-Shot® procedure enjoy an increase in their sexual response, and for many the increase is dramatic.